 The average player spends UGX 45,000 monthly, according to the NGB’s 2023 behavioural study.
 This figure remains below regional averages, suggesting untapped market potential.

-No Ugandan casino currently offers instant withdrawals; the fastest processing occurs through mobile money wallets.
+No Ugandan casino currently offers standard payout speed; the fastest processing occurs through mobile money wallets.
 Delays often stem from verification protocols requiring ID documentation.

 The market’s growth rate of 14% year-on-year reflects rising sports betting interest, particularly around football and cricket.
 This demand has prompted several operators to launch dedicated sports sections.